giomf/Sudoku-Solver/README.md

 This solver only works for simple Sudoku puzzles where each empty cell has a unique candidate that can be determined by checking its row, column, and section.
 It cannot solve more complex puzzles that require advanced techniques like guessing, backtracking, or naked pairs.

+## Getting Started

+Load the example board and print the output to the console:
+`ss --board ./example_board.csv --print`

 ## Command-Line Arguments